janishutz/libreevent/website/src/plugins.md

 # Plugins

-libreevent features exensive plugin support, with all internal libreevent libraries also working together with plugins.
+libreevent features extensive plugin support, with all internal libreevent libraries also working together with plugins.
 This though poses a potential risk if the user is installing harmful plugins.
-This is why there is a curated list of secure plugins that the users might use [here](/plugins)
+This is why there is a curated list of secure plugins that the users might use [here](/plugins).
+Note that with one of the next major versions, libreevent's plugin API will change and break all plugins in their current form.

 # Plugin installation